-Making the move from a traditional teacher-centered classroom to a student-centered classroom can be daunting.
-But, when we do empower our students, their potential is unleashed.
-School and learning are no longer thing that are done to students; it’s done with them.
+Making the move from a traditional teacher-centered classroom to a learner- or student-centered classroom can be daunting.
+But when we empower our learners, their potential is unleashed.
+School and learning are no longer things that are done to them; they’re done with them.

-Here are four practices teachers can implement in the classroom to help make learning more student-centered.
+Here are three practices teachers can implement in the classroom to help make learning more student-centered.

 Providing students with the opportunity for choice has always been a keystone of differentiated instruction.
-In my own classroom instruction, I provided kids a menu or choice board where they chose the product they wanted to create as evidence of learning.
+In my classroom, I provided kids a menu or choice board where they chose the product they wanted to create as evidence of learning.
 In English language arts instruction, students could choose to demonstrate comprehension of a novel of their choice by writing another chapter in the novel or developing a different ending, comparing the protagonist to the antagonist, illustrating the setting or creating a storyboard detailing the conflict.
-While that was a good start, because I did give the students choice, I wonder how the learning may have been deeper and more personalized if I had gone deeper.
+It was a good start.

-If I were teaching those same classes now, I might start the choice board with the standard and learning target, used pre-assessment data to determine a learner’s pathway and then provided leveled choices for the learning activities and tasks.
+But if I were teaching those same classes now, I might introduce the choice board with the standard and the learning target, used pre-assessment data to determine a learner’s pathway and then provided leveled choices for the learning activities and tasks.
 When I work with teachers in our partner districts, we work together to make this same sort of shift.

-When teachers help students make purposeful choices about where and how to work, student agency grows.
-“Where will you sit that will help you do your best work?”
+When teachers help students make purposeful choices about where and how to work, learner agency grows.
 Students can then reflect on their choices.
 “Did that work for me?
 What did I learn about myself?
 How will that help me decide for the next time?”

 This quote from Maya Angelou has been a guiding principle for me both in my work in the classroom and for life in general.
-“Do the best you can until you know better.
-Then when you know better, do better.”
 It’s what we ask of our students and it’s what we all need to strive for in our own practice.